Yan Gomes Player Props: Cubs vs. Pirates

-Yan Gomes -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on June 20 at 7:05 PM ET.
+Yan Gomes -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Rich Hill on the hill, on June 21 at 12:35 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-2) against the Pirates.

 Yan Gomes Game Info & Props vs. the Pirates